Perspective | In Buffalo, the Bills are ingrained in your DNA. Good luck trying to escape.

 When he had a stroke and could no longer speak, I would head to his house, and we would watch the Bills together.
 It was the only time, post-stroke, that I saw him smile.
 He would raise his fist after a touchdown pass and squeak out weak but happy words if they won, like “Go, Bills!” or “Jim Kelly!”
 He was born in Pittsburgh, but he died a Bills fan.

 Those 1990s Super Bowl years were like epic tales of Gilgamesh.
-Before the first of four straight Super Bowls, I remember driving to town with fellow Buffalonian Jeff Z. Klein, my sports editor at The Village Voice, on a road trip from New York City.
+Before the first of four straight Super Bowls, I remember driving to town with fellow Buffalonian Jeff Z. Klein, my sports editor at the Village Voice, on a road trip from New York City.
 Bonding forever, we parsed every bit of Bills minutia during the seven-hour drive.
 With my college pal Mike, we watched the Bills face the Giants on a giant, faded projection screen at a smoky bar.

 Super Bowl XXV?
 A 47-yard field goal with eight seconds to go?
 Long, but not too long, right?
 But then, Scott Norwood kicked it wide right.
 Suddenly, I could smell the room’s choking mold.
 The place became dark, uninviting.
 There was silence.
 There was whimpering.
 People cried out, loudly.
 We had been so certain of victory.
 Yet these are the ties that still bind us.